Coding interviews are a pain in the butt.

 This is a pointer algorithm that uses two pointers to move through an array/sequence/linked list and you can use it to solve many problems.

-If you are a beginner, a visual learner, or need Ruby support choose Coderust.
+If you are a beginner, a visual learner, or need Ruby support choose Coderust’s Hacking the Coding Interview.

-If you’re more advanced, and need to focus more on patterns rather than implementation, choose Grokking.
+And if you’re more advanced, and need to focus more on patterns rather than implementation, choose Grokking the Coding Interview.

 Hacking the Coding Interview by Coderust is an ambitious entry into the FAANG interview prep world.